mmmangooo/Milestone-Project2/README.md

 ### Contact modal

-A contact modal accessible through a contact button is placed in the footer of all pages that has a footer (i e all except from index page).
+A contact modal accessible through a contact button is placed in the footer of all pages (except from landing page).
 In the contact modal there is a form when filled out sends an email to the site owner through EmailJS email service.
 This functionality is included to provide the user with a quick way of contacting the site owner with questions, feedback on the site's functionality or tips on other hiking startpoints to add to the site.

+### Features left to implement

+* The originally intended flip card-animation on info windows may be implemented when the developer has gained more experience in javascript and has the time to solve the issue
+* More locations can be added to the site in the future

 ## Technologies used